 Notes

 In a strange packing quirk and lack of foresight, Uncommons for this set are actually more common that Common cards.
 Allen Densen was the first person I recall who pointed this out online, but most collectors would intuitively "get" this after having a second complete set of Uncommons to trade while still searching for Commons.
-Rares are also very hard to complete.
+Rares and ultra rares are also very hard to complete as a casual collector.
 This set suffered perhaps more than most by the snafu of Sailor Moon licensing in America and had a fairly limited release in my area.
-Booster boxes are still going for a fairly hefty price, but I have seen more and more of them surfacing on eBay.
+While almost everyone was still selling the Premiere boosters, the Past and Futures were long sold out.
+Booster boxes for Past and Future are going for two or three times that of the Premiere.
+So much for an unlimited release!

 The promos for this series are listed separately with the other CCG Promos.